Finastra Hackathon Official Rules – (the “Official Rules”)

 i.
 All Submission materials must be in English or, if not in English, the Maker must provide an

-English translation of the demonstration video, text description, and testing instructions as well as all
+English translation of the video, text description, and testing instructions as well as all

 other materials submitted.

-- 4.2.i Does not apply to a Child entering Category 3.
-The Child may submit an Entry in its Local Language.
+- 4.2.i Does not apply to a Youth entering Category 4.
+The Youth may submit an Entry in its Local Language.

 4.3 Application Requirements